NSoiffer/MathCAT/docs/index.md

     </msup>
   </mrow>
 </math>
-takes about 1ms to generate the ClearSpeak string
+takes about 4ms to generate the ClearSpeak string
 "_e raised to the exponent, negative 1 half times; open paren; the fraction with numerator; x minus mu; and denominator sigma; close paren squared, end exponent_" along with the Nemeth braille string "⠑⠘⠤⠹⠂⠌⠆⠼⠈⠡⠷⠹⠭⠤⠨⠍⠌⠨⠎⠼⠾⠘⠘⠆".
+This time is split approximately: 2ms to cleanup the MathML + 1ms for speech generation + 1ms for braille generation.
 The MathML for this expression is:
 ```
 <math>